fbpx Skip to Content

 If you can find blue bleeding hearts, count your blessings.
 This is a rare variety.

 The name comes from the bloom, which looks like small hearts bleeding from the stem.
-If you want flowers all summer long, don’t go with the Dicentra variety, as blooms can become dormant when the warm days begin to appear.
+The native Dicentra genus has blooms can become dormant when the warm days begin to appear, but it is perfect for a native woodland garden.
+All bleeding hearts grow in zones 3-9.

 Does your shade garden get a little bit of sun in the morning?
 If so, plant astilbe.
 It’s a perennial that likes to wake up to a little bit of sun to help it open its eyes.

-You’ll get a better blooming experience if you expose astilbe varieties like milk and honey or younique lilac to the occasional morning sun.
-Look for pink or white, red or purple flowers that begin blooming in early to mid-summer.
+Expose astilbe varieties like milk and honey or Younique lilac to the occasional morning sun for a better blooming experience.
+Look for pink, white, red, or purple flowers that begin blooming in early to mid-summer.
+Most varieties grow best in zones 4-8.

 You may have heard this shade lover referred to as fairy wings or bishop’s cap.
 It has a very unique flower that will start popping up in early spring.
 A lot of shade perennials that bloom all summer are physically tough and sturdy.
-That’s not the case with epimedium, that don’t hold up well if they’re in an area where they might get stepped upon.
+That’s not the case with fairy wings, which don’t hold up well if they’re in an area where they might get stepped on.
+These plants thrive in zones 5-8.

 This is a shade lover that adds some a height to your garden.
 If you want to create a layered look, plant aconitum perennials in the back of your space.
 This is because they can grow as high as 3 feet.
 They have sturdy green stems and gorgeous blooms that are either a purplish color or deep blue.

 This is another plant that is deer-resistant while it offers beauty and color all summer long.
-You might know aconite him as a monkshood or wolf’s bane.
+You might know aconitum as a monkshood or wolf’s bane.
+It grows best in zones 3-7.

 Coral bells (also called alum root) are chosen because they have a unique, ruffled looking foliage.
 A little sun never hurts coral bells, but they do their best in mostly shady areas.
 They grow lower to the ground and present small spiky flowers which begin in the spring.